yoshitomo-matsubara/torchdistill/configs/official/ilsvrc2012/yoshitomo-matsubara/nlp-oss2023/README.md

 ---
 ### Command to test with checkpoints
 - Download https://github.com/yoshitomo-matsubara/torchdistill/releases/download/v0.2.5/ilsvrc2012-resnet18_from_resnet34.pt
-- Update `dst_ckpt` of student models defined in the yaml file in this directory with unzipped checkpoint file path
+- Update `dst_ckpt` of student models defined in the yaml file in this directory with the checkpoint file path

 #### Knowledge Review
 ```